devslenzyy/HtmlJavascriptTemplate/README.md

-# HtmlJavascriptTemplate
+# 🌟 HTML Javascript Template
-This project allows you to use 'Javascript' software using the 'HTML' programming language.
+📕 This project allows you to use 'Javascript' software using the 'HTML' programming language.